 These days, there are thousands of professional female engineers with careers they love – a job they find intellectually and creatively stimulating and challenging.
 Women are an important and integral part of the rich and vibrant engineering world because they bring another mindset to a traditionally male dominated field and are able to tackle challenges from a new perspective.

 Engineering can be a wonderful career and many women's support and professional organisations exist among engineers.
-These include the Engineers Australia's Women in Engineering Group, and the APESMA Professional Women's Network (APESMA - the Association for Professional Engineers, Scientists and Managers, Australia).
+These include the Engineers Australia Women in Engineering Group, and the Professional Australia Gender Equity initiative, an association representing professionals in the engineering, IT, architecture and surveying industries.